The Handbook of Michigan Boating Laws and Responsibilities

 You may not allow a child under 7 years of age to ride on or be towed behind a PWC unless with a parent or guardian or designee of the parent or guardian.

-The lanyard of a PWC's ignition safety switch must be attached to the person, clothing, or PFD of the operator.
+The lanyard of a PWC's engine cut-off switch must be attached to the person, clothing, or PFD of the operator.

 It is illegal to operate a PWC during the period that begins at sunset and ends at 8:00 a.m.
 “Sunset” means that time determined by the national weather service.